Skimboarding: Contests

 Skimboarding contests are held to establish ranking amongst skimboarders and provide a way for companies to market products.
-In North America there are two centralized organizations that hold events: United Skim Tour and Skim USA.
+In North America there are three centralized organizations that hold events: Premier Skim, United Skim Tour and Skim USA.
 There are also a lot of minor competitions such as the Virgin River Classic held in St. George Utah.
 In recent years the United Skim Tour (UST) has focused solely on professional competition while Skim USA has gravitated towards amateur competition.
 Some events are both Skim USA and UST events, and all Skim USA competitions have a professional division.

 In Europe, the European Skimboard League was created in 2009 to promote skimboarding across the world.
 Its creation has been seen as one of the finest moments in European skimboarding to date.
 The 2009 League was won by Emanuel (Mega) Embaixador and in 2010 Hugo Santos.
 The league consists of 4 stages mostly held in the summer months, although UK & Spanish events tend to happen just outside the holiday season.
 The stages are held in Portugal, France, The UK & Spain, each hosted at one of the best skimboarding locations found anywhere in the world.
 The UK event is held at Tolcarne Beach in Newquay, Cornwall.
 Newquay is a location famous for its surfing scene and Tolcarne Beach is known as the UK Wedge to many surfers, bodyboarders & skimboarders.